Grabów, Warsaw: Characteristics

 The Advanced Materials and Technologies Centre, one of the largest high tech research facilities in Poland.

 Grabów is a low- and mid-rise residential area.
 Its small portion also includes farmlands.
 The neighbourhood consists of three historical neighbourhoods with single-family detached home, including Stary Grabów in the east, Grabówek, Warsaw in the southeast, and Krasnowola in the southwest, as well as the housing estate of Grabów in the southeast, consisting of the terraced house.

 The neighbourhood features the Advanced Materials and Technologies Centre, one of the largest high tech research facilities in Poland, located at 19 Poleczki Street.
 Fathermore, within is boundaries is also present the Krasnowola Manor House, a historical residence build in the 19th century, placed at 78 Krasnowolska Street.

 Grabów also features the St. Sophie Barat Church at 65 Taneczna Street, belonging to the Catholic denomination, together with the monastery of the Society of the Sacred Heart.
-Near the neighbourhood boundy, at Poloneza Street, is also placed the Grabów Cemetery, administrated by a locak church.
-Futhermore, the area also includes the Christian Mission Centre of the Salesians of Don Bosco, and the Salesian Mission Museum, with over 3,000 exponates, located at 20 Korowodu Street.
+Near the neighbourhood boundary, at Poloneza Street, is the Grabów Cemetery, administrated by a local church.
+Furthermore, the area also includes the Christian Mission Centre of the Salesians of Don Bosco, and the Salesian Mission Museum, with over 3,000 exhibits, located at 20 Korowodu Street.

-Additionally, the neighbourhood includes the Zabłocki Lake, placed near Krasnowolska and Poloneza Streets, and mesuring 0.92 ha, and is crossed by Grabów and Imielin canals.
-At its boundary is also palced the Grabów Lake, located near Pląsy, Hołubcowa, and Poloneza Streets.
+Additionally, the neighbourhood includes the Zabłocki Lake, situated near Krasnowolska and Poloneza Streets, measuring 0.92 ha, and is crossed by Grabów and Imielin canals.
+On its boundary is the Grabów Lake, located near Pląsy, Hołubcowa, and Poloneza Streets.